BigSoftVideo/CAVA360VR2.0/docs/README.md

-# CAVA360VR beta testing help guide

-This is a help guide for setting up and using our beta prototype version of multi-user CAVA360VR.
+This is a help guide for setting up and using our beta prototype version of multi-user CAVA360VR (_Collaborate, Annotate, Visualise, Analyse 360 video in VR_).

 ## Requirements